LumoMate

 Where it shows up

 TLS runs in the background of any product that handles login, payment, or private data.
-It is most visible the moment it fails — someone gets in who shouldn't, or someone is locked out who shouldn't be.
+It is most visible the moment it fails, when someone gets in who shouldn't, or someone is locked out who shouldn't be.

 A small example